TidierOrg/TidierCats.jl/README.md

 )
 ```

-### cat_relevel():
+#### `cat_relevel()`
-#### This function changes the order of levels in a categorical variable.
+This function changes the order of levels in a categorical variable.
 It accepts two arguments - a column name and an array of levels in the desired order.

 ```
 custom_order = @chain df begin